 How to Merge Cells in Excel without Losing Data

 Unfortunately, all the above methods will result in data loss.
 But when you’re are organizing some important financial data, you can’t afford to lose your data.
 There are many 3rd party add-ons you can add to excel to merge cells without losing data, but they are unnecessary expenses.
 So, we’ll show you how to merge cells without data loss using few simple Excel formulas.

-You can combine data from multiple cells into a single cell using the Ampersand (&) operator or the CONCAT function.
+You can join data from multiple cells into one cell using the Ampersand (&) operator or the CONCAT function.